Haemophilia: Other

 Desmopressin (DDAVP) may be used in those with mild haemophilia A. Tranexamic acid or epsilon aminocaproic acid may be given along with clotting factors to prevent breakdown of clots.

 Pain medicines, steroids, and physical therapy may be used to reduce pain and swelling in an affected joint.
-In those with severe hemophilia A already receiving FVIII, emicizumab may provide some benefit.
-Different treatments are used to help those with an acquired form of hemophilia in addition to the normal clotting factors.
+In those with severe haemophilia A already receiving FVIII, emicizumab may provide some benefit.
+Different treatments are used to help those with an acquired form of haemophilia in addition to the normal clotting factors.
 Often the most effective treatment is corticosteroids which remove the auto-antibodies in half of people.
 As a secondary route of treatment, cyclophosphamide and cyclosporine are used and are proven effective for those who did not respond to the steroid treatments.
 In rare cases a third route or treatment is used, high doses of intravenous immunoglobulin or immunosorbent that works to help control bleeding instead of battling the auto-antibodies.